ppetrovtv/pine_script_docs/source/Bar_states.rst

 All historical bars are new bars.
 For bars updating in real-time a bar is considered as a new bar only at opening tick of this bar.

-Here’s the example of the script with new variables:
+Here's the example of the script with new variables:

 ::